ggreer/geoff.greer.fm/_posts/2012-06-01-leaky-abstractions-a-journey-into-mordor.md

 - Computers
 ---

 Since I got back [from vacation](/2012/03/19/japan-trip/), I've been writing JavaScript at work.
 It wasn't long before I embarked on a journey into Mordor.
-I found a bug in a program, then found a bug in the test suite for that program, then found a bug in node.js, which was caused by a bug in [V8](http://code.google.com/p/v8/).

 I'll start at the beginning.
 [Gutsy](https://github.com/racker/gutsy) is an open-source dashboard written in Node.js.
 It's useful for showing all kinds of development and operations stuff in one place.
 You can see points of contact for each project, on-call rotations, issue stats, and more.
 It even has a high score page (where everything's made up and the points don't matter).
 Anyway, I've been working on it since early April, learning Node.js along the way.
 Fast-forward a couple weeks.
 [Felix](http://www.felixsargent.com/) wanted to merge a pull request, but tests were failing in his branch.
 The failing tests didn't seem to be in any way related to the code he changed.
 Gutsy uses the [Whiskey](https://github.com/cloudkick/whiskey) test runner, so I tried out Whiskey's debugger: